SLN Dockyard: History

-With the out set of World War II, Trincomalee's defences were boosted the installation of two BL 9.2 inch Mk IX–X guns and anti aircraft batteries manned by the Royal Artillery and the Ceylon Garrison Artillery.
+With the outset of World War II, Trincomalee's defences were boosted the installation of two BL 9.2 inch Mk IX–X guns and anti-aircraft batteries manned by the Royal Artillery and the Ceylon Garrison Artillery.
 With the fall of Singapore, Trincomalee dockyard home port for the newly formed Eastern Fleet under the command of Admiral Sir James Somerville.
 Although he found good facilities, the inadequate air defenses prompted Somerville to move the fleet to a secret base in Addu Atoll.

 With Chuichi Nagumo's Indian Ocean raid in April 1942 these fears were born out.
 Following the Easter Sunday Raid on Colombo on 9 April, the Japanese attacked the dockyard at Trincomalee.
 HMS Hermes, HMAS Vampire and the Flower-class corvette HMS Hollyhock were sunk.
 HMS Hermes was undergoing repairs in Trincomalee harbour in April 1942.
 As a result of the advance warning of the impending attack by the Japanese, Hermes left Trincomalee, minus the 12 Fairey Swordfish Mk Is of 814 Naval Air Squadron, disembarked.
 A Japanese reconnaissance plane spotted Hermes off Batticaloa, and 70 Japanese bombers attacked the defenceless Hermes forty times.
 The carrier sank with the loss of 307 sailors.

 The RAF lost at least eight Hurricanes and the FAA one Fairey Fulmar.
 The Japanese lost five bombers and six fighters, one in a suicide attack on the Trincomalee fuel tanks.
 Seven hundred people lost their lives in the attack on Trincomalee.
 According to eye witness Michael Tomlinson (author of The Most Dangerous Moment and RAF Station Intelligence Officer at Ratmalana and later at China Bay in Trincomalee), one Japanese flyer deliberately crashed his plane into one of the giant fuel tanks just north of China Bay aerodrome.

 The Eastern Fleet return to Trincomalee in late 1942.
 Operation Diplomat, a training exercise, took place in late March 1944.
 The objective was for the fleet to rendezvous with a group of tankers (escorted by HNLMS Tromp) and practice refuelling at sea procedures.
 They then rendezvoused with United States Navy Task Force 58.5, comprising USS Saratoga and three destroyers, and returned to Trincomalee on 31 March.
 The U.S. task force had been detached to the Indian Ocean to bolster local air defences and also to impart necessary procedures to FAA aircrew, which was done over two or three days' intensive activity at sea.
 Sources for the dates of return to Trincomalee and the joint US/UK training differ.
 In 1944, a wireless station HMS Highflyer was established in Trincomalee.

 The Royal Navy presence in Ceylon came to an end in 1956, when Prime Minister S. W. R. D. Bandaranaike requested the removal of all British service personnel from the island.
 The dockyard was taken over by the Royal Ceylon Navy and became the home port for its newly established fleet.